There are many ways to find the right service for you.

 The barrier gates at Adelaide Railway Station validate on entry to the paid platform to help the prevention of fare evasion.
 Customers on the paid platform are required under the Passenger Transport Act to have a valid ticket to board an Adelaide Metro service.

 If you choose to register your metrocard you can also check your balance on the metrocard management page.
-Transactions (validations and recharges) may take between 24 and 48 hours to appear on your transaction history.

 If an auto recharge has not occurred in a 12 month period, the facility will expire and will need to be re-enabled.